United States Senate Judiciary Subcommittee on Border Security and Immigration

-The Senate Judiciary Subcommittee on Border Security and Immigration was one of six subcommittees within the Senate Judiciary Committee during the 114th Congress.
+The Senate Judiciary Subcommittee on Border Security and Immigration is one of eight subcommittees within the Senate Judiciary Committee during the 114th Congress.
 The judiciary subcommittee on immigration was called the Subcommittee on Immigration, Citizenship and Border Safety for the 117th–118th Congresses and was called Immigration, Refugees, and Border Security during the 113th Congress.

 Jurisdiction

 Jurisdiction: (1) Immigration, citizenship, and refugee laws; (2) Oversight of the Department of Homeland Security U.S. Citizenship and Immigration Services and the immigration functions of the U.S Customs and Border Protection, U.S. Immigration and Customs Enforcement, and Directorate of Border and Transportation Security; (3) Oversight of the immigration-related functions of the Department of Justice, the Department of State, the Department of Health and Human Services Office of Refugee Resettlement, and the Department of Labor; (4) Oversight of international migration and refugee laws and policy: and (5) Private immigration relief bills.